SAS Viya: Software

 SAS Viya has released software as a service (SaaS) modules for creating AI content.
 These include Viya Workbench, Viya App Factory, Viya Copilot, and SAS Data Maker.
-Free learning tools, including SAS Viya for Learners and SAS Viya Workbench for Learners, have also been developed.
 The company also develops industry specific models, used by companies including Georgia-Pacific.

+The development of SAS Viya is guided by the SAS Data Ethics Practice team, which was established in 2021 to build in responsible innovation capabilities that address potential ethical issues of artificial intelligence and comply with regulatory guidelines governing AI.
+The software includes features based around intelligent forecasting, bias detection, explainability, decision auditability, model monitoring and governance to provide increased transparency, accountability, and accuracy.

+Modules

+SAS Data Maker is a synthetic data generator that creates realistic datasets used to train large language models.
+SAS Viya Copilot is a generative AI virtual assistant used in business, software development, and data science.
+It includes tools for knowledge gap analysis, data management and code generation.
+SAS Viya Workbench is a computing environment for developing analytical and machine learning AI models.
+Users can develop models in SAS Viya Workbench using either a Visual Studio Code interface or Jupyter, and can integrate custom Python libraries and customizable CPU/GPU requirements.

 Applications

 Banking

 The software is also widely used in business, especially in areas such as predictive modelling and fraud detection.

 Insurance

 SAS Viya is used in insurance for tasks such as actuarial analytics and modelling, as well as regulatory reporting.

 Healthcare and life sciences

 In 2023, the company introduced SAS Health, a common health data model built on the SAS Viya platform.
 AstraZeneca has partnered with SAS to use SAS Viya and SAS Life Science Analytics Framework in its delivery and approval processes.
 In 2024, SAS partnered with the University of Cambridge's Maxwell Center to use SAS Viya for healthcare research and development.